Mastercard/carbon-calculator-reference-app/README.md

 - [Support](#support)

 ## Overview  <a name="overview"></a>
-This is a reference application to demonstrate how Carbon Calculator APIs can be used.
+This is a reference application to demonstrate how Carbon Calculator API can be used.
-To call these APIs, the consumer key and .p12 file are required from your project on Mastercard Developers.
+To call these API, the consumer key and .p12 file are required from your project on Mastercard Developers.

 ## Prerequisites  <a name="prerequisites"></a>